bethinkpl/bit-docs/javascript.md

   * blocking vs non-blocking
 * I understand the basic concepts of Event Loop and what it means for code's execution
 * I know how to make my script execute on asynchronous action
+    * I know how to use callbacks
+    * I know how to use Promises
+    * I know how to use async/await
 * I know what browser gives me as an environment

 ### Intermediate aka _Hello Server!_